 Become a Sponsor

-Sponsoring a horse from CTA is a great way to help horses and our organization.
-These horses have given their all to their owners, connections, and racing fans who love and enjoy the sport of kings; and we believe they deserve to live out their days on our farm, enjoying retirement.
+By sponsoring a horse from CTA, you can make a meaningful contribution to both the well-being of these magnificent creatures and our organization.
+These horses have dedicated their lives to their owners, connections, and fans of the sport of kings, and we believe they deserve to spend their golden years on our farm, basking in the tranquility of their retirement..
 Sponsorships fees are 100% tax deductible 🎉

 What is included with our Sponsorships: